maiahirsch/maiahirsch/README.md

-# Maia Hirsch — Engineering Fashion👩‍💻👗
+# Maia Hirsch — Engineering 👩‍💻👗
 Hi, I’m Maia!
 A mechanical engineering student specializing in robotics, combining **fashion** and **engineering** to create awe-inspiring, interactive designs.

 ## 👩‍🎓 About Me